17 Community Service Scholarships and Grants for 2021

 Provider: Rancho Santa Fe Cosmetic & Family Dentistry

 Requirements: Entries will be evaluated on overall impact to members of your community, resourcefulness, creativity, and thoroughness.
-The use of proper grammar, spelling, and punctuation will have bearing on the judging, Rancho Santa Fe Cosmetic & Family Dentistry employees and their family members are not eligible to apply for this scholarship.
+The use of proper grammar, spelling, and punctuation will have bearing on the judging, Rancho Santa Fe Cosmetic & Family Dentistry employees and their family members are not eligible to apply for The Annual Jennifer Dean Community Scholarship.

 At Rancho Santa Fe Cosmetic & Family Dentistry, we do dentistry differently.
 Simply put, our goal is to change your expectations of the dentist.
 From our in-room high definition televisions, heated towels, and massaging dental chairs, to our advanced diagnostic imaging and brand new dental and sterilization equipment, you demand the best, and so do we.